 Update: got a few questions about screwing through a waterproof membrane.
 Since we used the Schluter/Kerdi system behind these tiles, we just used Kerdi Fix, which is sort of like silicone caulk.
 You dab that into the screw holes, let it dry, and then just thinset and tile right over that and it’s all waterproof and sealed.

-Oh, and on the back wall actually comes in 13 x 13″ squares – even though it looks like lots of smaller square tiles.
+Oh, and that blue tile on the back wall actually comes in 13 x 13″ squares – even though it looks like lots of smaller square tiles.
 It did take some planning to make sure we placed them in a randomized way.
 The 13 x 13″ squares aren’t all alike, but without being careful you could end up with the same tile designs all touching one another, so it’s smart to place them somewhat thoughtfully as you go, just so one area doesn’t feel weirdly cloned or clumped with all of the same patterns hitting in the same spot.

 The other tip for laying these is to offset them as you build each row (I drew boxes around the big tiles in the shot above so you can see what we mean).
 We’ve seen some installs of this design where it’s reeeally obvious where the seams are between the big tiles because they aren’t spaced the same way that the 9 little tiles are within each tile.
 It kinda ruins the illusion, so offsetting them helped to make sure the spacing was correct all the way up.